 An Alexander Technique lesson works on two levels -the teacher uses her hands to give the pupil the awareness of areas where he habitually holds tension; at the same time, she talks to him, guiding him in using his mind to address and release it.
 They may work on simple everyday actions like sitting and standing to begin with.
 Later, they may look at how the Alexander Technique can be used in complex skills like music, dance and theatre, or in computer work.

 Though the teacher works with the same principles each time, the lesson varies depending on the needs of the student, or even on the need of the day.
 No two lessons are exactly the same.
-You can check out Course Options for details of lesson formats.

 How many lessons should I have?

 It’s not possible to predict this with absolute accuracy – the number will depend on each person’s physical condition and state of health at the time.
 However, I offer a foundation course of 10 lessons, which gives people an experience of the Technique and the confidence to take it forward and apply it in their own lives.
 See Online Learning for details.

 Does the Centre have a certified teacher?